đ This feature is coming soon and not yet available to all users. Continue checking our Feature Releases collection to stay up-to-date!

 Contact syncing is enabled by default and cannot be turned off.
 Contacts will be continually synced automatically by the integration.

-âContact Entity Name: The name of the Entity in Salesforce that corresponds to Contacts in Element451. â¨This is typically âContactâ but could be âOpportunityâ or even a custom object. â¨
+âContact Entity: Select the Salesforce object that corresponds to Contacts in Element451. â¨This is typically âContactâ but could be âOpportunityâ or even a custom object. â¨

 âImport Mode: How Element451 should handle incoming contacts from Salesforce.